moehriegitt/hob3l/README.md

-Each time `make check` is invoked, it will first remove the old test output files to make sure that the check is actually run.  `make check` also honors the `DESTDIR` variable to construct the path to the installed executable in the same was as `make install`.
+Each time `make check` is invoked, it will first remove the old test output files to make sure that the check is actually run.  `make check` also honours the `DESTDIR` variable to construct the path to the installed executable in the same way as `make install`.

 ## Installation